enpandi/SpotifyAdMuter/README.md

 # GreenSpot
-lightweight WinForms app that mutes Spotify on the Windows platform
+lightweight WinForms app that mutes Spotify on Windows